 First survivor is safely out of flooded cave in Laos, rescue diver says

-By Kocha Olarn, Isaac Yee, Bex Wright, Will Ripley, Helen Regan,and Angie Puranasamriddhi
+By Kocha Olarn, Isaac Yee, Bex Wright, Kara Fox, Will Ripley, Helen Regan,and Angie Puranasamriddhi

 Laos (CNN) – Specialist cave divers on a multinational team are racing to free villagers who became trapped in a remote cave in Laos over a week ago.
 Rescue divers inside the cave were heard screaming “they are coming out” during a phone interview with CNN on Friday night local time.
 The stranded men are over 800 feet (more than 200 meters) from the cave’s entrance, which slopes downward at a 45-degree gradient.